Donny-Hikari/realtime-transcribe/README.md

 # Realtime onscreen transcription with Whisper

-Transcribe your speech or the audio playing on your computer with Whisper.
+Transcribe your speech or the audio playing on your computer with Whisper, and show the captions on your screen.

 ## Installation